tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 The door bursts open, and a group of soldiers, their boots thudding against the tiled floor, storm into the room.
 They sweep the area, rifles at the ready, their eyes missing our hidden forms by mere centimeters.
 Behind them, a meek-looking man in a blood-stained white lab coat follows, clutching a clipboard to his chest as if it were a lifeline.

-As the soldiers spread out, methodically checking each corner of the lab, we position ourselves for an ambush.
+As the soldiers spread out, methodically going through each cage and shooting its occupant, we position ourselves for an ambush.

 Văn's hand tightens on the trigger of his RPD, his eyes tracking the soldiers as they move closer, unaware of the storm that awaits them.
 Beside him, Lâm and Hùng are statues carved from the shadows.